South Korea: Key Importer of Vietnamese Squid and Octopus

-According to the Vietnam Association of Seafood Exporters and Producers (VASEP), South Korea is still the largest importer of squid and octopus of Vietnam.
-South Korea is the market with the highest growth rate among the 5 markets importing squid and octopus of Vietnam.
-In the first 3 months of 2019, export of squid and octopus to this market increased nearly 35% to US$61.5 million.
+According to the Vietnam Association of Seafood Exporters and Producers (VASEP), South Korea has shown the highest growth rate among the top five import markets for Vietnamese squid and octopus.
+In the first three months of 2019 alone, exports of squid and octopus to South Korea experienced a substantial increase of nearly 35%, amounting to US$61.5 million.